 +Inf if the available number of connections

 is greater than 16384, which is a limit be set via option

-This limit of 128 connections can only be changed by rebuilding R from source.
-The limited is hardcoded as a
+For R (< 4.4.0), the limit can only be changed by rebuilding R from source, because the limited is hardcoded as a

 Since the limit might changed, for instance in custom R builds or in

 future releases of R, we do not want to assume that the limit is 128 for